 \section{Concluding remarks}

-This paper presents a method for stochastic blackbox optimization in scenarios where function evaluations are computionally expensive.
-The approach relies on using zeroth-order gradient estimates, which offer three main advantages.
-Firstly, they require only a small number of function evaluations to estimate the gradient, regardless of the problem's dimension.
-Secondly, under mild conditions on the noised objective function, the problem can be formulated as optimizing a smoothed functional.
-Thirdly, the smoothed functional, with respect to the value of the smoothing parameter, may appear to be locally convexified near local minima.
+This paper presents a method for computationally expensive stochastic blackbox optimization.
+The approach uses zeroth-order gradient estimates, which provides three advantages.
+First, they require few function evaluations to estimate the gradient, regardless of the problem's dimension.
+Second, under mild conditions on the noised objective function, the problem is formulated as optimizing a smoothed functional.
+Third, the smoothed functional may appear to be locally convexified near a local minima.

-Based on these three features, the SSO algorithm was developed.
+Based on these three features, the SSO algorithm was proposed.
 This algorithm is a sequential one and comprises two steps.
 The first is an optional search step that improves the exploration of the decision variable space and the algorithm's efficiency.
-The second is a local search which ensures the convergence of the algorithm.
+The second is a local search, which ensures the convergence of the algorithm.
 In this step, the original problem is decomposed into subproblems solved by a ZO-version of a sign stochastic descent with momentum algorithm.
-As the momentum is an exponential moving average of the gradient estimates, it is used to consider a subproblem approximately solved.
-More specifically, when the momentum's norm falls below a certain threshold that depends on the smoothing parameter, the subproblem is considered solved.
+More specifically, when the momentum's norm falls below a specified threshold that depends on the smoothing parameter, the subproblem is considered solved.
 The smoothing parameter's value is then decreased, and the SSO algorithm moves on to the next subproblem.

 A theoretical analysis of the algorithm is conducted.
-Firstly, under Lipschitz continuity of the noisy function, a convergence rate in expectation of the ZO-Signum algorithm is derived.
-Secondly, under additional assumptions of smoothness and convexity or local convexity of objective function near its minima, an convergence rate of the SSO algorithm to an $\epsilon$-optimal point of the problem is derived, which is, to the best of our knowledge, the first of its kind.
+Under Lipschitz continuity of the stochastic zeroth-order oracle, a convergence rate in expectation of the ZO-Signum algorithm is derived.
+Under additional assumptions of smoothness and convexity or local convexity of the objective function near its minima, a convergence rate of the SSO algorithm to an $\epsilon$-optimal point of the problem is derived, which is, to the best of our knowledge, the first of its kind.